huggingface/blog/llm-leaderboard.md

 **Model response (koala)**:

 Exciting news!
-I am thrilled to announce that I have officially accepted an exciting new job opportunity as \\[Job Title\\] at \\[Company Name\\].
-This role will allow me to leverage my skills and experience in \\[industry/field of expertise\\], while also providing opportunities for personal and professional growth.\n\nI want to take this moment to express my gratitude to everyone who has supported me throughout the hiring process, including \\[previous employer name(s) or individuals who provided guidance/advice/references\\].
+I am thrilled to announce that I have officially accepted an exciting new job opportunity as [Job Title] at [Company Name].
+This role will allow me to leverage my skills and experience in [industry/field of expertise], while also providing opportunities for personal and professional growth.
+I want to take this moment to express my gratitude to everyone who has supported me throughout the hiring process, including [previous employer name(s) or individuals who provided guidance/advice/references].
 Your support means the world to me and I couldn't be more grateful for your help.

-I am excited about what lies ahead and can\'t wait to join the team at \\[Company Name\\].
+I am excited about what lies ahead and can't wait to join the team at [Company Name].
 Thank you again for all your support!

 **Human response:**